psychemedia/storytelling-notes/master-maid.md

 Well, the Mastermaid asked him, as she had asked the Constable, if he had a good lot of money? and the Attorney said he wasn't so badly off; and as a proof he went home to fetch his money.
 So at even he came back with a great fat sack of money — I think it was a whole bushel sack — and set it down on the bench; and the long and the short of the matter was, that he was to have her, and they went to bed.
 But all at once the Mastermaid had forgotten to shut the door of the porch, and she most get up and make it fast for the night.

-"What, you do that!" said the Attorney, " while I lie here; that can never be; lie still, while I go and do it."
+"What, you do that!" said the Attorney, "while I lie here; that can never be; lie still, while I go and do it."

 So up he jumped, like a pea on a drum-head, and ran out into the porch.

-"Tell me," said the Mastermaid, " when you have hold of the door-latch."
+"Tell me," said the Mastermaid, "when you have hold of the door-latch."

 "I've got hold of it dow," said the Attorney.

-"God graot, then," said the Mastermaid, " that you may hold the door, and the door you, and that you may go from wall to wall till day dawns."
+"God graot, then," said the Mastermaid, "that you may hold the door, and the door you, and that you may go from wall to wall till day dawns."

 So you may fancy what a dance the Attorney had all night long; such a waltz he never had before, and I don't think he would much care if he never had such a waltz again.
 Now he pulled the door forward, and then the door pulled him back, and so he went on, now dashed into one corner of the porch, and now into the other, till he was almost battered to death.
 At first he began to curse and swear, and then to beg and pray, but the door cared for nothing but holding its own till break of day.
 As soon as it let go its hold, off set the Attorney, leaving behind him his money to pay for his night's lodging, and forgetting his courtship altogether, for to tell the truth, he was afraid lest the house-door should come dancing after him.
 All who met him stared and gaped at him, for he too cut capers like a madman, and he could not have looked in worse plight if he had spent the whole night in butting against a flock of rams.    '